-Sigma Technology’s subsidiary Sigma Technology Development Stockholm works with software development and embedded systems.
+Sigma Technology’s subsidiary Sigma Technology Consulting works with software development and embedded systems.
 Like the rest of the Sigma Group, they focus on an open organization and on catching the ideas of the employees.

 Tell us about your leadership philosophy!

 Amer: – We have a flat organization where we encourage the employees to share their views.
 This means that we promote development of ideas, which in turn, means that we are ready to meet the continuous development of the business.

 Daniel: – We don’t think that one performance review a year is enough – that’s too seldom for relevant and meaningful feedback.
 Instead we have a continuous dialog with our employees.
 With our high demands and open work climate, we also attract people who want to keep on developing themselves.

 How do you work on developing employees?

 Amer: – It’s the assignments that bring about development.
 New employees are involved in assignments immediately and get the opportunity to work with different aspects, such as development of customers or ideas.
 Also, there’s no reason to let anyone get stuck in an assignment.
 It’s by constantly trying new things and learning from them that we develop.

 Daniel: – This autumn we start the training program Next Academy, primarily for those who don’t have extensive experience from the industry.
 We’ll have courses in subjects that you won’t find at universities, such as the soft factors in the business world.
 Among other things, we’ll cover business models, presentation skills, and how to be professional.